ghc/ghc/docs/users_guide/separate_compilation.rst

   they are implemented in a non-overlapping way.
 If this is giving you problems give us a shout.

+- Any orphan instances which are brought into scope by an import from a signature are unconditionally considered in scope, even if the eventual implementing module doesn't actually import the same orphans.

 Known limitations:

 - Algebraic data types specified in a signature cannot be implemented using